ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-practical-examples.md

 Finding the exact address of a website on your own is nearly impossible.

 This is where search engines come in.
-Search engines like Google, Bing, and DuckDuckGo help us find the information we need by organizing the Internet and making it searchable.
+Search engines like Google, Bing, and DuckDuckGo help us find the information we need by organising the Internet and making it searchable.
-This process of organizing information is called indexing.
+This process of organising information is called indexing.

 Most of us use search engines every day without thinking about the incredible job they do.
 The image below shows the results of a search for “binary search”: